Instructional Staff Labor Relations

 - oversees compliance with the New York City Comptroller’s Consent Determinations for skilled trade titles; disseminates guidance memoranda on applicable work and salary provisions; and serves as University liaison with the Mayor’s Office of Labor Relations on a myriad of related issues;

-- regularly convenes labor management meetings with Classified Staff Unions to promote a more collaborative forum for resolving issues of mutual interest and concern.
+- regularly convenes labor management meetings with Classified Staff Unions to promote a more collaborative forum for resolving issues of mutual interest and concern; and

 - resolves payroll issues in consultation with the Office of Human Resources Management and appropriate State and City offices.